evgenygr/multilayer_methodology_prototype/README.md

 6. to plot a decline profile of target value RMSE, run: `python visualise_rmse_decline_profiles.py -d OilCase2020_field_run_results/RMSE_decline_profile.csv  -o RMSE_decline_profiles/summary.png`

 Python version is >=3.7

+## The use of pandas

+Almost all files in `src` use some standard feature set of pandas, but the most extensive use of Pandas' capabilities can be seen in `src/composite_metrics.py`.